-The theme to the TV show Rugrats is the perfect child demonstration of the concept of skipping a piano key.
+The simplest place to start learning chords for kids is to try to acquaint the child with the concept of skipping a piano key.

 Children are most at home with adjacent piano keys at first.
 This is natural, like the way a toddler laboriously lumbers up each step of a stairway.